pmrt/music-search-api/README.md

 - Ajax

 ## Directory structure
 - Shared.
-Holds all the services we're using ( MusicSearchService, FilterService, BreadcrumService,)
+Holds all the services we're using ( MusicSearchService, FilterService, BreadcrumService)
 - Pipes.
 Contains the required pipes (DefaultPipe, MetaPipe, NamePipe, PopularityPipe)
 - Definitions.
 Holds some interfaces definitions.

+---

+## Demo

+You can see the demo [over here](http://mrtz.es/swing).